 Workshop

-Intro to Oil Painting Workshop: Painting Black – 2024
+Intro to Oil Painting Workshop: Painting Black – 2025

 Join me this February on Zoom for a live workshop as we learn the basic techniques of painting a model with oils!
 This special edition of my intro workshop is simplified to allow more participants, with a much lower price point, a smaller supply list, and geared to be even more beginner friendly than my Bay and Chestnut intro course.
 We will still delve further into some more advanced techniques for more advanced painters.
 So all experience levels are welcome!
-In five sessions we will cover the basics of applying oil paint to a model, how to incorporate Pearl-ex pigments into oil painting, and how to apply final details with acrylics, all in hopes of completing a model from start to finish within the month of February!
+In four sessions we will cover the basics of applying oil paint to a model, how to incorporate Pearl-ex pigments into oil painting, and how to apply final details with acrylics, all in hopes of completing a model from start to finish within the month of February!

-Cost for 5 session course: $60 (or just $30 if you’ve already completed one of my courses!)
+Cost for 4 session course: $60 (or just $30 if you’ve already completed one of my courses!)

 If button does not work, you may email me at [email protected].
 Please include your name, your email for an invoice, and your email to receive the Zoom links (if different).
 You may wish to check your spam and add my email to your address book to avoid messages going to your spam folder.